 As the site is in a potential flood area close to the Preak Tachan River, the implementation of state-of-the-art Fresh Water Sourcing, as well as the handling and treatment of grey and black water, is of utmost concern to our operation.

-Visitors are more than welcome to inspect our Natural Wetland Filter Facilities and discuss our other sustainable measures implemented in the camp.
+Visitors are more than welcome to inspect our Natural Wetland Filter Facilities and discuss our other sustainable measures implemented in the camp and eco tourism in general.
 Furthermore, Cardamom Tented Camp evaluates its environmental impact on a regular basis to guarantee the lowest impact possible.

 We have an almost 9kw system that is capable of running the entire camp 24/7, even at full capacity with 18 guests and 11 staff on site.
 The system is fully integrated with a generator and a remote monitoring system that gives us constant feedback on how the system is running.
 While we have only been running a couple of months the system has always fully charged the battery array to 100% capacity every single day so far, even with 7 of the 9 tents in use.
 So far we have only needed to run the generator on a weekly basis, simply to keep it in good working condition.
 We are very confident that the system will cope with a full house.